vzdrizhni/Spiritual-Screpa/README.md

 # Spiritual-Screpa
-- Some function for web scrapping.
+- Some functions for web scrapping.